ferus-web/ferus/README.md

 - This web engine aims to have as less code as humanly possible, in order to reduce the attack surface.
 - Be extremely customizable.
 Seriously.
 The only thing that I dislike about Chromium feature-wise is the lack of customizability of UI via CSS.
 - A side-aim, if you can call it that, is to increase the popularity of the Nim programming language.
 Seriously, it's awesome!

+# Aim
+- To work as a usable web engine/browser for my personal usage.
+- To do what every other engine isn't doing, that is, full utilization of system cores (not as in Chrome's memory hog, but lenient utilization of cores).
+All modern web engines were built with 1 or 2 cores in mind, Ferus will use a good parallelization library for Nim called [weave](https://github.com/mratsim/weave) for parallelizing everything.

 # Roadmap (P = Partially done)
 - [X] Basic HTML parser